-For your viewing pleasure, please find enclosed some of my favourite people, websites and books.
+For your viewing pleasure, please find enclosed some of my favourite articles, books, websites and people.
 Enjoy!

 Health and Fitness